KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 # Essentials

-This article describes some KeyboardKit essentials.
+This article describes essential parts of the KeyboardKit library.

-As you may have noticed, Apple provides a very limited API to custom keyboard extensions.
-You have to implement much functionality from scratch, including the keyboard view itself.
+Apple's native keyboard APIs are very limited.
+You have to implement much from scratch, including the keyboard view itself.

-KeyboardKit therefore provides a bunch of essential types and functionality to simplify building custom keyboards.
-It also extends the text document proxy to make it much more capable and lets you use SwiftUI instead of UIKit.
+KeyboardKit therefore provides a bunch of essential functionality, extends the text document proxy to make it much more capable, and lets you use SwiftUI instead of UIKit.

-KeyboardKit also has a ``SystemKeyboard`` component that can be used to create keyboards that mimic the native iOS keyboard.
+KeyboardKit also has a ``SystemKeyboard`` that mimics the native iOS keyboard.
 It can be customized and styled to great extent.

-[KeyboardKit Pro][Pro] unlocks pro features for the system keyboard.
+[KeyboardKit Pro][Pro] unlocks a lot of essential pro features.
 Information about Pro features can be found at the end of this article.